2015 Call for Makers IS OPEN!

 Artists/Poets/Authors: The Make community includes everyone from Artists to Writers.
 Sign up if you would like to perform our present your art or do a reading.

-How to Apply:Click here to fill out the Maker form.
-Aspiring makers are encouraged to follow Maker Faire on Twitter and Facebook to keep up with the latest news on makers and Maker Faire.
+How to Apply:Fill out our Maker Application Form: Apply Here Aspiring makers are encouraged to follow Maker Faire on Twitter and Facebook to keep up with the latest news on makers and Maker Faire.

 Other Ways to Participate at Maker Faire